 The practice nurses work to manage chronic disease conditions to empower our patients.
 They run smear, baby immunisation and health promotion clinics.

 Ajmal Razza (lead)

 Health Care Assistants

 Healthcare assistants have appointment sessions for venepuncture, blood pressure and pulse measurements, as well as ECGs, healthy living screening and ear syringing.
 They help the clinical team as physicians assistants and work alongside the nursing team.
 They also conduct home visits for those patients unable to access the Practice for patients with long term conditions.
-The HCAs have a diverse set of training including smoking cessation clinics.

 Ms Paulina Janzcura

 Paulina has the responsibility for ensuring the smooth running of the Practice on a day-to-day basis.
 She is supported by Dr Nalini Modha who works as a clinical manager.
 She has completed postgraduate training and has an MBA as well as a degree in Health and Social Care.

 The Reception team man the Practice Reception areas in the Health Centre, arrange various appointments, produce patient repeat prescriptions, pass on information to patients, explain our services and answer the telephone lines.

 The Secretaries are able to answer patient enquiries concerning communications between the